Nebula Standard Software Package

 - Open Run Advertised Programs.

 - Click on the desired program and then click on Run.If you don't see the program right away, try again after an hour or two.
 It can take a little while for the advertisement process to complete.

 The program should install right after that, although it may hide itself for the duration.

-Office 2010 is now the default version of Office installed on newly purchased or rebuilt computers using the Nebula image.
-If you do not yet have Office 2010 installed, you can install it from Run Advertised Programs; please see these instructions.
+While Office 2013 is now the default (and recommended) version of Office installed on newly purchased or rebuilt computers using the Nebula image.
+If you do not yet have Office 2013 installed, you can install it from Run Advertised Programs; please see these instructions.

 - Please confirm with your department manager before installing this program, as some departments have elected to stay with Office 2010.